zsparal/api-documentation/source/reference/v2/terminals-api/get-terminal.rst

 .. parameter:: currency
    :type: string
+   :condition: optional

    The currency which is set for the terminal, in `ISO 4217 <https://en.wikipedia.org/wiki/ISO_4217>`_ format.
+   Please take into consideration that currently our terminals are bound to a specific currency, chosen during setup.

 .. parameter:: description
    :type: string

    A short description of the terminal.
-The description will be visible in the Dashboard, but also on the device itself for identification purposes.
+The description can be used as an identifier for the terminal.
+Currently, it is setup when the terminal is configured and it can will be visible in the dashboard, but also on the device itself.

 .. parameter:: createdAt
    :type: datetime